mnegabriel/monten/README.md

 #### 1. Logs

 The user should be able to
-- [ ] create an expense log with
+- [x] create an expense log with
     - value
     - date
     - description
 - [ ] delete a log
 - [ ] update log
-- [ ] see a list of logs saved locally
+- [x] see a list of logs segmented by day
+- [ ] access persistent data stored locally

 #### 2. Categories